Gap Analysis for Business Analyst (updated 2023)

 McKinsey 7S is a model that states that “for an organization to continue to perform well, there should be harmony and alignment amongst seven elements, namely structure, systems, strategy, staff, skills, style and shared values”.

-Since the names of all the models start with the letter ‘S’, and was developed by two consultants working at McKinsey, the tool’s name is McKinsey 7S.
+Since all the models’ names start with the letter ‘S’, and the tool was developed by two McKinsey consultants, its name is McKinsey 7S.

 The following steps should be followed while conducting gap analysis using the McKinsey 7S tool: